Violent mosque raid by Israeli police draws international condemnation

 Al-Aqsa mosque raid by Israeli police draws international condemnation

-Far-right Israel minister responds: ‘It’s time to rip heads off in Gaza’
+Far-right Israeli minister responds: ‘It’s time to rip heads off in Gaza’

-Israeli police stormed the Al-Aqsa Mosque in Jerusalem's Old City, firing stun grenades at Palestinian worshippers in a move that drew widespread international criticism and raised tensions as Muslims mark Ramadan and Jews prepare to begin Passover.
+Israeli police stormed the al-Aqsa mosque in Jerusalem’s Old City, firing stun grenades at Palestinian worshippers in a move that drew widespread international criticism and raised tensions as Muslims mark Ramadan and Jews prepare to begin Passover.

 Palestinian militants in Gaza responded with rocket fire on southern Israel, prompting repeated Israeli airstrikes.

-Palestinian Red Crescent medics at least 50 people were injured.
+Palestinian Red Crescent medics said that at least 50 people had been injured.
 Israeli police said 350 were arrested.

-Turkey's president Tayyip Erdogan condemned the Israeli police raid as a “vile act,” adding: “Putting a hand on al-Aqsa mosque and trampling on the sanctity of the Haram al-Sharif is a red line for us.”
+Turkey’s president, Recep Tayyip Erdogan, condemned the Israeli police raid as a “vile act”, adding: “Putting a hand on al-Aqsa mosque and trampling on the sanctity of the Haram al-Sharif is a red line for us.”

-Canada’s Justin Trudeau criticised the Israeli government's "inflamed rhetoric” and said: “We deplore what's going on right now in Israel.”
+Canada’s president, Justin Trudeau, criticised the Israeli government’s “inflamed rhetoric” and said: “We deplore what’s going on right now in Israel.”

-But while prime minister Benjamin Netanyahu said Israel was working to “calm tensions,” his far-right security minister Itamar Ben-Gvir has called for a harsh response to Hamas rocket attacks, tweeting: ”It's time to rip heads off in Gaza.”
+But while Israeli prime minister Benjamin Netanyahu said Israel was working to “calm tensions”, his far-right security minister Itamar Ben-Gvir has called for a harsh response to the Hamas rocket attacks, tweeting: “It’s time to rip heads off in Gaza.”

 The mosque sits in a hilltop compound sacred to both Jews and Muslims, and conflicting claims over it have spilled into violence before, including a bloody 11-day war between Israel and Hamas, the Islamic militant group that rules Gaza.
-Al-Aqsa is the third-holiest site in Islam and stands in a spot known to Jews as the Temple Mount, which is the holiest site in Judaism.
+Al-Aqsa is the third-holiest site in Islam, and stands in a spot known to Jews as the Temple Mount, which is the holiest site in Judaism.

-Israel’s police chief is already facing calls to be sacked after he was heard saying Arabs in the country have murderous “nature” in a leaked recording.
-Kobi Shabtai allegedly made the racist remark in a private meeting with Ben-Gvir last week.
+Israel’s police chief is already facing calls to be sacked after he was heard in a leaked recording saying that Arabs in the country have a murderous “nature”.
+Kobi Shabtai allegedly made the racist remark in a private meeting with Mr Ben-Gvir last week.
 “They kill each other,” he told the minister.
 “That is their nature.
 That is the mentality of the Arabs.”

-UN Mideast envoy Tor Wennesland said he was “appalled by the images of violence” at Al-Aqsa, condemning the beating and mass arrests of Palestinians as well as reports of Palestinians stockpiling firecrackers and rocks.
+UN Middle East envoy Tor Wennesland said he was “appalled by the images of violence” at al-Aqsa, condemning the beating and mass arrests of Palestinians as well as reports of Palestinians stockpiling firecrackers and rocks.

-People who were detained at the compound and later released said police used batons, chairs, rifles and whatever else they could find to strike Palestinians, including women and children, who responded by hurling stones and setting off firecrackers that they'd brought to evening prayers for fear of possible clashes.
-Outside the mosque's gate, police dispersed crowds of young men with stun grenades and rubber bullets.
+People who were detained at the compound and later released said police had used batons, chairs, rifles and whatever else they could find to strike Palestinians, including women and children, who responded by hurling stones and setting off firecrackers that they’d brought to evening prayers in anticipation of possible clashes.
+Outside the mosque’s gate, police used stun grenades and rubber bullets to disperse crowds of young men.

-Most of the Palestinians arrested from Al-Aqsa were released from detention by the early afternoon, said lawyer Khaled Zabarqa, who represents several of them.
+Most of the Palestinians arrested at al-Aqsa were released from detention by the early afternoon, said lawyer Khaled Zabarqa, who represents several of them.

-Crowds of Palestinians gathered around a police station in Jerusalem on Wednesday, waiting anxiously for their loved ones to trickle out of detention.
-Amin Risheq, a 19-year-old from east Jerusalem, said that after being beaten and forced to lay on the floor of the mosque with dozens of others, his hands zip-tied behind his back, he was taken to the police station where he said he did not have access to a toilet, medical attention or water for over six hours.
+Crowds of Palestinians gathered around a police station in Jerusalem on Wednesday, waiting anxiously for their loved ones to be released.
+Amin Risheq, a 19-year-old from East Jerusalem, said that after being beaten and forced to lie on the floor of the mosque with dozens of others, his hands zip-tied behind his back, he was taken to the police station, where he claims not to have had access to a toilet, medical attention or water for over six hours.

 “They treated us like animals,” he said.